-You need to register your premises if it used as a food business.
+You need to register your premises if it is used as a food business.
 This includes businesses that store, handle, manufacture or deliver food.

 The information we collect is entered on a public register.
 The address and type of business are public record.
 Other information about your business may be requested under the Freedom of Information Act 2000.

 You need to register your business 28 days before you open it.
 If you have more than one food outlet you need to register all of them.
 You need to re-register if the business has a new partner or someone else has taken it over.

 If you are taking over a new business you need to register the premises again in your name.
 You must also tell us of any changes including if the owner of the business changes, the address changes or the nature of the business changes.